s-andrews/sradownloader/README.md

 Reporting Problems / Bugs
 -------------------------

-You can report any problems or bugs, or add feature requests in our [https://github.com/s-andrews/sradownloader/issues](issue tracker).
+You can report any problems or bugs, or add feature requests in our [issue tracker](https://github.com/s-andrews/sradownloader/issues).
 You can also email simon.andrews@babraham.ac.uk.